drkhrse/drkhrse_arcade_bezels_rgb30/README.md

 # drkhrse 1:1 Arcade Bezels
 My 1:1 aspect ratio 720p vertical arcade bezels for Retroarch.
 There will be bezels for specific games along with default vertical CRT overlays for games without specific bezels.
+Currently a WIP with more bezels for specific games still coming.

 Originally created for the RGB30.